 - Crafts (batik, jewelry, weaving, book arts)

 At Ewha, international students are required to take between 9 and 18 credit hours.
-At the School of Fine Arts, classes are taught about Korean Painting, Ceramics, Fiver Arts, Painting, and Sculpture.
+At the School of Fine Arts, classes are taught on Korean Painting, Ceramics, Finer Arts, Painting, and Sculpture.
 There is also a school of Design and a Department of Clothing and Textiles.
 Intensive language courses are also offered, and there is a directed independent study option.
 For more information, visit Ewha's homepage.

 Video From a Past Program

-Students may enroll in the International Perspectives: Xicotepec course on campus at the U of I, which can be supplemented by participation in a one-week faculty-led travel opportunity in Mexico.
+Students may enroll in the International Perspectives: Xicotepec course on campus at the UI, which can be supplemented by participation in a one-week, faculty-led travel opportunity in Mexico.
 Students enroll for a 10-week class during spring semester, then have the option to spend spring break presenting theatre projects in Mexico.
 Credit is earned for the on-campus course only.

-This one-of-a kind summer program is designed to provide students with an intensive introduction to theatre in London, with English and Theatre Arts majors receiving credit towards the major.
+This one-of-a kind summer program is designed to provide students with an intensive introduction to theatre in London, with English and theatre arts majors receiving credit towards the major.
 London Performance Study is also open to interested non-majors.
 The course is worth 3 s.h. of credit.
-The program is offered by the University of Iowa Departments of English and Theatre Arts and Study Abroad.
+The program is offered by the University of Iowa Departments of English and Theatre Arts and the Study Abroad office.
 Note: The price of this trip is a bargain!